KaneKhang/Personal-Projects/Identifying Customers' Difficulty Paying Installment Project/README.md

 The provided data contains information about loan applications at the time of applying, categorized into two scenarios:
 * Clients facing payment difficulties: These individuals have a history of late payments for more than X days on at least one of the first Y installments in the loan sample.

-ALL OTHER CASES: THIS CATEGORY INCLUDES CLIENTS WHO MADE TIMELY PAYMENTS.
-WHEN A CLIENT APPLIES FOR A LOAN, THERE ARE FOUR POSSIBLE OUTCOMES:
+ALL OTHER CASES: THIS CATEGORY INCLUDES CLIENTS WHO MADE TIMELY PAYMENTS WHEN A CLIENT APPLIES FOR A LOAN, THERE ARE FOUR POSSIBLE OUTCOMES
 * Approved: The company approves the loan application.
 * Cancelled: The client cancels the application either due to a change of mind or receiving unfavorable terms.